 /updated on Oct.
 10, 2014/

 There is also another freeware called System Spec that you can use to gather the same information.
-It’s a tool that scans your computer and collects almost every single piece that runs inside your computer and displays all them to you in each category.
+It’s a tool that scans your computer and collects almost every single piece that runs on your computer and displays all them to you in each category.